 However, if you find that you are having a tough time fitting your trash into the toter, here is our Top 10 list of Ways to Reduce Your Trash in Salem, Mass.

 1. Compost – Even though it’s too late to join our free curbside compost pilot program, Black Earth Compost is accepting new customers for a monthly fee of $7.
 Contact owner Conor Miller directly at firstname.lastname@example.org for details.
-Note that sometime in 2016, the monthly cost will increase for all participants – pilot and new.
 Alternatively, start your own backyard compost pile!
 A healthy mix of greens and browns will prevent any smells.

 2. Recycle – You know the basics – cardboard, plastic, paper, cans, glass bottles – but we encourage you to look at the lid of your new toter for more containers you can recycle.
 You can be recycling orange juice and broth cartons, for example, or the lid of pizza boxes!
 REMINDER!
 Plastic bags still cannot be recycled at the curb!
 DO NOT bag up your recyclables; rinse briefly and place them in the toter.